-Police have named a woman who died after being stabbed in a North East street.
+Police name woman who died after North East stabbing

 Jodie Wilkinson, 27, and a 25-year-old man were walking in Stanhope Street in the Arthurs Hill area of Newcastle shortly before 3.50pm yesterday when they became involved in an altercation with a group of men.